o11y-weekly/o11y-weekly.github.io/2023-12-07_Meet_Graphite/README.md

 Usually, TSDB backends are used for non functional requirements like request per second, ...

-[According to the bellow use case](https://graphite.readthedocs.io/en/latest/faq.html#who-should-use-graphite), Graphite can also be suitable for measuring business values.
+[According to the bellow use case](https://graphite.readthedocs.io/en/latest/faq.html#who-should-use-graphite), Graphite can also be suitable for measuring business values:

 > "For example, Graphite would be good at graphing stock prices because they are numbers that change over time."